bengtssonpalme/MPBIO-BBT045-2025/git-exercise-2.md

 revision as a difference.
 (Well, technically, from the revision marked as `HEAD` - more below).
 If you run `git status` you will see that `living_room.txt` is marked as modified and it's already in the staging area.
+This is because we haven't modified the version we checked out any way.

-So we need to commit this change:
+So we only need to commit this change:

 ~~~
 git commit -m "Revert file after further consideration"